cubimedrub/macworp-genomics-demo-workflow-snakemake/README.md

 Quick start:
 1) Navigate to folder containing "Snakefile"
 2) Adjust parameters in config.yaml
-3) Start with `snakemake --cores 12` (using default parameters and example input files)
+3) Start with `snakemake --sdm apptainer --cores all` (using default parameters and example input files)
     * Attention: snakemake and STAR need to be installed and a reference genome index built with STAR